 Ensure your sales team has all the tools possible to support the efficiency of the sales calls they place and their overall work.

-Invest in a callback solution that enables your clients to reach you at any time suitable to them.
+If you are still looking for an efficient way to increase number of customers, invest in a callback solution that enables your clients to reach you at any time suitable to them.

 Features of the tool, e.g. weekly/monthly reports will give you many metrics you can analyze and check sales calls efficiency.
 Integrate calling system into your CRM.
 Check integrations available for CallPage users.

 By observing this indicator, you will learn if your sales rep focuses equally on each contact/potential client to get more contact number.

 This means trying to reach a prospect for the first time and then contacting them accordingly to the sales cycle.

 This number shows how many first sales calls made by one employee ended up in sales.

 These metrics may not be useful in businesses selling very complex products.